emcuttsy/monoglot-anxiety/content/blog/11-ways-to-practice-writing-in-a-foreign-language.md

 author: ""
 draft: false
 date: 2021-01-30T17:49:13-07:00
-tags: [language learning, how to learn a language]
+tags: [how to learn a language, how to practice a language]
-categories: [Language Learning, Resources]
+categories: [Language Learning Tips]
+description: hello this is a description.
 comments: true
 weight: 1
 removeBlur: false
 enableEmoji: true
 images:
   - src: "img/2021/1/writing.jpg"
-  - alt: "Duolingo German golden owl trophy with a crack"
+  - alt: "How to practice writing in a foreign language"
   - stretch: ""
 ---

 Learning to write in a new laguage can be intimidating, especially if you're learning alone.
 Like speaking, writing is a productive skill which makes it impossible to learn passively.
 Reading will improve your writing, to be sure.
 But if you want to write, you need to write!

 But what to write?

 Figuring that out is the tough bit.
 And given that writers block can easily strike even when writing in our native languages, sitting down in front of a blank page to scribble something down in a new language can feel downright impossible.
 But even if you're not a writer, I'm willing to bet you write a *lot* in your native language—it's just not writing of the "sit down and fill a page" variety.
 We're constantly shooting off texts, commenting, writing posts, emailing, making to-do-lists, and filling up planners.
 Why not squeeze some language practice out of those activities?

 This list of my favorite 11 ways to practice writing in a foreign language hits on more traditional methods for improving long-form writing.
 But I also did my best to make suggestions for ways to weave writing practice into everyday life and get practice writing the short-form, informal texts that fill our inboxes, calendars, and notifications.
 My hope is that, **whether you're a writing enthusiast or the kind of person who only reluctantly picks up a pen, there will be at least one thing this list that will feel approachable to you.**